mikailTorun/StockandPreaccountantManaging/README.md

 # StockandPreaccountantManaging

-It is simple senario to understand
+It is simple WEB API to understand
   * .Net Core 5
   * Entitiy Framework Core
   * Dependency Injection
   * N-Layer Structure
   * Migrations
-  * Web API
   * Fluent API
   * and more